Voluntary Right to Buy Pilot

 - If you would like to include years spent with other Housing Associations or Councils you will need to provide a tenancy agreement, letter from the landlord or Council Tax or copies of the electoral register for the relevant years as proof.

 - What will I need to do before I send my VRTB application to whg?

-- You will need to have been selected and have received a unique reference number (URN) from the Government website. whg cannot accept an application without this
+- You will need to have been selected and have received a URN from the Government website. whg cannot accept an application without this

 - You will need to make sure you are not in rent arrears with whg.
 We cannot accept your application if you are in arrears.

 - There are strict time scales which you will need to meet

 - The URN is valid for 4 weeks

 - When your application is accepted you have 10 days to make an appointment to provide your documents (it may be worth getting these organised before you apply)

 - If successful, you will receive an offer within 12 weeks

 - When you receive your offer you have 4 weeks to decide whether to accept and provide solicitor details